-Nonperiodic payments-10% withholding - Your payer must withhold at a default 10% rate from the taxable amount of nonperiodic payments unless you enter a different rate in section 5, page 2.
+Nonperiodic payments-10% withholding - Your payer must withhold at a default 10% rate from the taxable amount of nonperiodic payments unless you enter a different rate in section 3, page 1.
 Distributions from an IRA that are payable on demand are treated as nonperiodic payments.
 Note that the default rate of withholding may not be appropriate for your tax situation.
-You may choose have no federal income tax withheld by entering "-0-".
+You may choose to have no federal income tax withheld by entering "-0-" in section 3, page 1.
 See the specific instructions below for more information.
 Generally, you are not permitted to elect to have federal income tax withheld at a rate of less than 10% (including "-0-") on any payments to be delivered outside the United States and its territories.